Organisation and Mandates of the Secretariat

 • prepares and organises the Council of Europe’s official social events such as luncheons, dinners and receptions and manages appropriations allocated under the relevant sub-head in the Council of Europe budget ("Hospitality").

-- provides the Secretary General and Deputy Secretary General with political briefings and files for their visits to and meetings with interlocutors from member and applicant States;
+- provides the Secretary General and Deputy Secretary General with political briefings and files for their visits to and meetings with interlocutors from member and applicant states, as well as visits to and meeting with interlocutors from International Organisations and non-member states, including Observers and states in the CoE neighbouring regions;

 - reports and liaises as appropriate on the political follow-up of such visits and meetings;

-- implements the country-specific stock-taking and monitoring procedures as decided by the Committee of Ministers;
+- implements the country-specific stock-taking and monitoring procedures in member states, as decided by the Committee of Ministers;

-- maintains and develops political relations and fosters appropriate working contacts with the EU in order to contribute to coherence between the EU integration process and pan-European co-operation;
+- maintains and develops political relations and fosters appropriate working contacts with the EU in order to contribute to coherence of activities and develop synergies;

 - acts as the CoE focal point for co-operation with the EU and its Director acts as “Senior Official” in accordance with the 1987 arrangements;